Arizona voter registration guide

 Arizona voter registration deadlines

-- In-person: 29 days before Election Day
+- Register to vote (online): 29 days before Election Day

-- Online: 29 days before Election Day
+- Register to vote (in person): 29 days before Election Day

 Arizona voter registration rules